albertzarate/MyUniversity/README.md

 ```
 Get the ec2 host from Udit.

+## SSO/Authentication

+MyUniversity uses Auth0 SS0 Authentication which allows users to login via Google or username/pass.
+All users must use The Guardian App by Auth0 for multi-factor authentication.
+Based on login, user roles will be decided.

 ## Roles

 MyUniversity is a multi-role web application meaning that depending on the login user, they will be presented with a  different web UI showing information relavant to them.
 Students and teachers/professors will both have access to the useful tools we've integrated.